Tag Archives: parenting

 That’s why the promise of rest came after the yoke, not instead of it.
 Rest wasn’t the absence of responsibility.
 It was the presence of the right partner.
 When we forget this, we begin to imagine that love means removing all weight, and faith means avoiding struggle.
 But for most of history, people knew better.
 They knew that life without weight doesn’t produce freedom, it produces fragility.
 And they knew that the goal wasn’t to eliminate the yoke, but to choose the right one.

 After all, every adult carries something.
 The question is never whether there will be a yoke, but which one, and with whom.
-Most parents don’t realize this, but much of modern parenting quietly trained us to carry yokes that were never meant to be ours.
+Most parents don’t realize this, but much of modern parenting quietly trained us to carry yokes that were never meant to be ours but our children.

-We learned to carry: our children’s emotional regulation, their sense of safety, their confidence, their outcomes, sometimes even their faith.
+As parents, we learned to carry our children’s emotional regulation, their sense of safety, their confidence, their outcomes, sometimes even their faith.
 And when adulthood arrived, when weight was supposed to transfer, we panicked.
 Not because we didn’t love our children, but because we weren’t sure what it meant to let them carry anything without abandoning them.

 So, we hovered.
 Or rescued.
 Or validated every feeling.
 Or absorbed their anxiety as our own.
 Or oscillated between control and withdrawal.
 All of that is understandable.
 But none of it is sustainable.